Frequently Asked Questions about this course

 Yes.
 Because of the material we need to cover, the class must meet twice a week.
 All students must attend all discussions or make alternate arrangements to submit homework assigned.
 If you are taking the AP option, you must meet three times a week to cover all the material we must discuss.

 If you have a conflict with the scheduled sessions, you will need to review your priorities and decide whether or not you can commit to the class.
 If your outside conflict is short term, I will work with you through the period, but you must plan to attend most of the year's sessions.

 Yes, I do write letters of recommendation for students.
 However, I cannot write such a letter on the basis of a few months' work.
 I require that you finish a complete year of instruction with me first, so that I have a basis for making an evaluation that reflects your true strengths and weaknesses.
 If this is your first Scholars Online class with me, I will not be able to write a letter during the fall semester.
 For more details, see my Letters of Recommendation FAQ.

-Students taking the AP Option will have an additional chat session (90 minutes), additional homework and quizzes to cover material not emphasized in the Core Course, and additional lab work, for a total of 4-6 hours a week.
+Students taking the AP Option will have an additional chat session (90 minutes), additional homework and quizzes to cover material not emphasized in the Honors Course, and additional lab work, for a total of 4-6 hours a week.
 Note that all AP option students must be enrolled in the Honors Course as well.
 AP work is in addition to and builds on the materials presented in the Honors Course..

 If you complete more than half the work required for the AP option at a satisfactory level, but do not complete the minimum work required for AP credit, you will receive honors credit for the combined course in recognition of your work beyond the high school level.